jakoivis/imageLoader/README.md

-Documentation is incomplete

-#imageLoader
-JavaScript image preloader
+JavaScript image loader for preloading images.

-##ImageLoader options
+#ImageLoader options
 Property name       | Default           | Description
 -------------       | -------           | -----------
 **images**          |                   | Array of strings or array of objects.
 When specifying array of strings, each string in the array is a path to the image file. e.g. `["/path/to/image", ...]` When specifying array of objects, each object must have src property which is a path to the image file. e.g. `[{src:"/path/to/image", someProperty:"user's data"}, ...]`